 This Report provides studies on emission levels outside the allocated bands for FS systems operation in the band s from 94.1 GHz to 174.8 GHz for the protection of EESS (passive) operating in adjacent bands where RR No. 5.340 applies.
 ITU RR No. 5.340 prohibits all emissions, inter alia, in the frequency bands 86-92 GHz, 100-102 GHz, 109.5-111.8 GHz, 114.25-116 GHz, 148.5-151.5 GHz and 164-167 GHz.

-[These studies provide OOB emission limits for FS operation in W and D bands for protection for EESS (passive) in adjacent bands and to support the work under WRC-27 Agenda Item 1.18].

 It is noted that since the frequency bands 100-102 GHz and 109.5-111.8 GHz are only used by limb sounding applications of EESS (passive) systems, and it is believed that they may coexist with adjacent frequency band FS systems operating in the frequency bands 94.1-100 GHz and 102-109.9 GHz which follow the unwanted emission levels provided in Recommendation ITU-R SM.1541.
 While studies on those bands are not contained in this Report, a more detailed technical study could be conducted to determine more specific unwanted emission limits needed to protect limb sounding applications in these bands.

-Summary of Annexes:
+Summary

-Annex 1:

-Annex 2:

-Annex 3:

-Annex 4:
+Annex 1: Study 1 provides a comparative analysis to support the determination of relevant FS unwanted emission limits to ensure protection of EESS (passive) in the bands 114.25-116 GHz, 148.5-151.5 GHz and 164-167 GHz.

+Annex 2: This analysis provides an extrapoloation of E-band FS link densities provided in Report ITU-R F.2239, so that corresponding FS link densities can be estimated in the D and W bands.

+Annex 3: Study 2 (presented in Annex 5) performs Monte-Carlo studies that simulate possible deployment scenarios of fixed service and EESS (passive) parameters to determine appropriate FS unwanted emission levels that ensure protection of EESS (passive) in the frequency bands 114.25-116 GHz, 148.5-151.5 GHz and 164-167 GHz.
+Study 2 considers six random distributions for FS antenna elevation angles, referred to as cases 1-6.
+Cases 1 and 2 are considered baseline for the assumed FS parameters used in the study, while cases 3-6 examine the impact at higher elevation angles.

+The density and distribution of FS antenna elevation angles has significant impact on the protection of EESS (passive) from the fixed service in an adjacent band.
+At high elevation, FS antenna main beam has the potential to be close or even within the EESS (passive) main lobe and, hence produces much higher level of interference.

+Table 1

+Summary Results for Cases 1-2 of FS Elevation Angles in Study 2 (FS Unwanted Emission Levels to Protect EESS (Passive))